Parkdale-Digital/cogni-track/memorybank/anthropic_usage_integration_plan.md

     //                (projectId | apiKeyId | userId | serviceTier | batch flag)
     // Anthropic-specific extensions leverage bucket metadata (e.g., workspaceId, serviceTier)
     ```
-  - **Update Dedupe Logic**: Modify `src/lib/usage-fetcher.ts` (and future provider modules) to build the composite key consistently across providers
+  - **Update Dedupe Logic**: Modify `src/lib/usage-fetcher.ts` (and provider modules) to build the composite key consistently across providers.
+When provider is not stored on the row (Option A), fetch it via join before generating the key.
-  - **Database Constraints**: Align unique indexes with the composite key so both OpenAI and Anthropic windows dedupe identically
+  - **Database Constraints**: Align unique indexes with the composite key.
+For Option A, constraint omits provider column; for Option B, include provider and ensure trigger keeps it synchronized.
+  - **ADR Alignment**: Dedupe implementation must follow the provider attribution ADR outcome recorded in Step 3b.
   - **Conflict Resolution**: Define behavior for duplicate detection across providers
   - **Audit Trail**: Log all dedupe decisions with provider context
-  - **Testing**: Create fixtures with intentional duplicates for both providers
+- **Testing**: Create fixtures with intentional duplicates for both providers and execute the dedupe validation checklist (see below)
 - **Risks (8/10)**: Incorrect dedupe logic causing data loss or duplication
   - *Mitigation*:
     - Extensive unit tests with edge cases